-Looking for a hearty, smokey meatless main?
+Looking for a hearty meatless main?
 This Grilled Portobello Mushroom Steak is meaty in texture, smokey and savory in flavor, and brings tons of abundance to any meal.

-Plus, it only requires 6 ingredients, 30 minutes to marinate, and cooks quickly on either an outdoor grill or inside on a grill pan.
-If you love mushrooms, there’s no doubt you will love this portobello mushroom recipe!
+Plus, it only requires 5 ingredients, 30 minutes to marinate, and cooks quickly on either an outdoor grill or inside on a grill pan.
+And as a busy mom with a gourmet palate, this ticks all the boxes—easy, efficient, and elevated!

 In this recipe you will learn how to prep your portobellos, whip up a quick marinade for them, and grill them to perfection.